decentraland/old-documentation/_posts/development-guide/2018-02-17-shape-components.md

 To add an external model into a scene, add a `GLTFShape` component to an entity and set its `src` to the path of the glTF file containing the model.

+> Note: 3D models in _.obj_ format are also supported, but will might not be supported for much longer.
+To add one, create an `OBJShape` component instead.
+Note that _.obj_ models don't support animations and other features.

 ```ts
 myEntity.set(new GLTFShape("models/House.gltf"))
 ```